sadafAsh/BuilderPattern/README.md

 # BuilderPattern

        Builder Pattern is the creational design pattern.It states that ,seperate the construction of a complex object from its representation so that the same construction create a different representations.

-       In this project, it may be the restaurant meal has  a burger and a coldDrink.Burger could be either veg burger or chicken burger and will be packed in wrapper.Cold drink could be either pepsi or coke packed in a bottle.
+       In this project, it is a restaurant meal has  a burger and a coldDrink."Burger" class inherit "VegBurger" and "ChickenBurger" and will be packed in "Wrapper"."ColdDrink" inherit "Pepsi" or "Coke" packed in a "Bottle".
-       Item is the interface representing food items such as cold drinks and burgers is the concrete classes which implement the item interface.Packing is the interface representing the packing of foods,wrapper and bottle is the concrete classes which implementing the packing interface as burger would be packed in wrapper and cold drik would be packed in bottle.
+      "ColdDrinks" and "Burgers" implement the  "Item" interface.
+       "Wrapper" and "Bottle" is the concrete classes which implement the "Packing" interface.
-Meal is a class having List of Item and a MealBuilder class having different types of meals.
-Main will use MealBuilder to build a meal.
+        "Meal" is a concrete class having List of items and a "MealBuilder" class having different types of meals."Main" will use "MealBuilder" to build a meal.

 JunitTest:
-        There is JUnit Test also present for all Builder Pattern and test coverage are 100% successful by jacoco reports.
+       The  Junit Test is done of all the entities in Builder pattern project and test coverage is 100% successful in jacoco report.

+  SONARQUBE :
+          In sonarqube,reliability ,security , securityReview and maintainability is A and the code coverage is 100%.

   SONARQUBE

   gradle command to publish code to sonarqube